- Correct Face Attributes

 Detects the intersection of each transformed edge, creating a new vertex in place and sectioning the edge and the face if any.

-Defines the maximum distance between vertices that are merged by the Auto Merge.
+Defines the maximum distance between vertices that are merged.